 While the No. 5 battery and No. 3 byproducts operations and coal piles are managed by DTE, the coke making operations rely on USSGLW for steam, power, and water.
 The battery used to receive blast furnace gas from USSGLW for underfire combustion, but that practice was halted by EES in July 2012 as DTE claimed that moisture in the gas was degrading the regenerators below the ovens.
 EES also claimed that preheating the gas to drive off the moisture was not feasible.
-USSGLW still accepts and purchases excess coke oven gas for use at Boilerhouses1&2 on Zug Island.
+USSGLW also used to accept and purchases excess coke oven gas for use at Boilerhouses1&2 on Zug Island until opreations were temporarily idled in March 2020 (see more detail below).
 COG used to also be combusted at the Hot Strip Mill but that was halted by USSGLW in mid-2016.